JohannesMilke/bloc_simple_counter/README.md

 # Bloc Simple Counter

-A simple counter Flutter app which makes usage of the BloC architecture.
+A simple counter Flutter app which makes use of the BloC architecture.

 Twitter: [@JohannesMilke](https://twitter.com/JohannesMilke "Twitter Johannes Milke")